lcmialichi/php-cuda-ext/README.md

 ```

 ### Comparing
-All comparison methods return a new CudaArray stored on the GPU, containing 1.0 for true and 0.0 for false.
+All comparison methods return a new Cuda\CudaArray stored on the GPU, containing 1.0 for true and 0.0 for false.
 They accept either:
- - a scalar, or another CudaArray (broadcasting is automatically applied)
+ - a scalar, or another Cuda\CudaArray (broadcasting is automatically applied)
 ```php
 $x->gt($y);   // greater than      (x > y)
 $y->lt($x);   // less than         (x < y)